 Terminal commands are super handy for not just unlocking a ton of hidden features but also troubleshooting complex issues.
 And guess what, there is a pretty reliable command for Bluetooth-related issues as well.

-So, just in case AirDrop is unable to work on your Mac running macOS Big Sur, you can use Terminal Command to kill Bluetooth, which will force Bluetooth connections to start afresh.
+So, just in case AirDrop is unable to work on your Mac running macOS Monterey or later, you can use Terminal Command to kill Bluetooth, which will force Bluetooth connections to start afresh.
 In most cases, it resolves transfer and visibility issues of AirDrop.

 To do so, open the Terminal window and paste the following command.